HNSS-US/IDEs/Git/GitTutorial.md

 <font color="#8AE234"><b>james@T420</b></font> <font color="#729FCF"><b>~/DelTech $</b></font>
 </pre>
 **2.3 Ignoring files**
 At the start of creating the repository, I know I do not want to
 use version control on certain files.
-For example, I do not want .pdf files versioned.
-Therefore, make a file called ".gitignore".
+For example, I do not
+want .pdf files versioned.
+Therefore, create a file
+called ".gitignore".
 Then add the file(s) to ignore.
 For:
 - Ignore one specific file: Provide the full path to the file, seen
   from the root folder of your project.